₪2,039 Find Cheap Flights from Miami to Israel

 The average price of all round-trip flights from Miami to Israel clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Israel on a Thursday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Sunday is the most expensive day to fly from Miami to Israel.
-For your return ticket, we recommend flying on a Wednesday and avoiding Saturdays for the best deals.
+If your flying dates are flexible, you should consider flying to Israel on a Tuesday, as we generally find the cheapest rates on that day for this route.
+On the other hand, Wednesday is the most expensive day to fly from Miami to Israel.
+For your return ticket, we recommend flying on a Saturday and avoiding Mondays for the best deals.

 How far in advance should I book a flight from Miami to Israel?